drush-ops/drush/commands/make/README.txt

   `branch` - the branch to be checked out.
 Optional.

-  `revision` - a specific revision to check out.
+  `revision` - a specific revision identified by commit to check out.
+Optional.

+  `tag` - the tag to be checked out.
 Optional.

      projects[mytheme][download][type] = "git"
      projects[mytheme][download][url] = "git://github.com/jane_doe/mytheme.git"